viyer28/autocomplete/README.md

   5. Press right key to complete word + list of options below

 The functions we are testing will have a function name, for loop, and if else statement:
-  1. Write a function called function1 that, for 0 through 9, prints out "even" if it's even and "odd" if it's odd. \newline
+  1. Write a function called function1 that, for 0 through 9, prints out "even" if it's even and "odd" if it's odd.

      def function1():

        for i in range(0, 10):

 		      if i % 2 == 0:

 			      print("even")

 		      else:

 			      print("odd")